georgecatalin/ABAP_Dictionary/README.md

 * how to create a database view, a projection view, a maintenance view and a help view and what is the difference between them
 * how to create a secondary index as per the specific performance needs and add it to the database
 * how to create an elementary and a collective search help (F4 help)
+* how to use an elementary search help in a table with transaction code SE11 and in a program to describe a parameter

 <img src="sap_logo.png" alt="SAP Logo" width="100">